cdagnino/cdagnino.github.io/_posts/2016-12-28-gerrymandering-making-maps-with-R-and-Leaflet.md

                            "NAMELSAD", "NAMELSAD")
 ```

 `hispanic_merge` is a `SpatialPolygonsDataFrame` that is pretty much a `data.frame` augmented with a geometry of polygons.
-I haven't used this package much, but the idea seems very similar to `geopandas`, which has extended dataframes from `pandas` to include geometry.
+I haven't used this package much, but the idea seems very similar to `geopandas`, which has taken extended `pandas` dataframes and extended (subclassing) them to include geometry.

 ### Get the polygons for District Four